-At the arrival, we will visit one of the biggest Buddhist monastery Erdene Zuu.
-Now Erdene Zuu Monastery is all that remains of what once was a huge monastery of 100 temples and over 1.000 lamas residing there.
-We will explore the grounds of Erdene Zuu Monastery surrounded by its massive 400 m X 400 m walls.
-We will be guided around the 3 remaining temples: Dalai Lama, Zuu of Buddha and Lavrin Temple.
+Erdene Zuu Monastery is now all that is left of what was once a massive monastery with 100 temples and over 1.000 lamas.
+You’ll walk around the grounds of Erdene Zuu Monastery, which is encircled by huge 400 m X 400 m walls.
+You will be guided around the 3 remaining temples: The Dalai Lama, Zuu of Buddha and Lavrin Temple.

-Another place we will visit will be Karakorum Archaeological Museum.
-It is a small museum but housed in a modern well-run building with good lighting and display cases with clear English labels.
-The exhibits include dozens of artefacts dating from the 13th and 14th centuries which were recovered from the immediate area, plus others that were found from archaeological sites in other parts of the provinces, including prehistoric stone tools.
-You’ll see pottery, bronzes, coins, religious statues and stone inscriptions.
-There’s also a half-excavated kiln sunk into the museum floor.
-Perhaps most interesting is the scale model of ancient Kharkhorin, which aims to represent the city as it may have looked in the 1250s, and is based on descriptions written by the French missionary William of Rubruck.
-Another chamber exhibits a Turkic noble tomb with wall paintings and artefacts, including gold items and jewellery.
-There is a short video of actual burial site.
+The Karakorum Archaeological Museum will be another stop on your itinerary.
+It’s a tiny museum, but it’s housed in a new, well-run structure with good lighting and simple English labels on display cases.
+The displays contain hundreds of artefacts from the 13th and 14th centuries that were discovered in the immediate region, as well as those from other provinces’ archaeological sites, including prehistoric stone tools.
+Pottery, bronzes, coins, religious sculptures, and stone inscriptions are among the objects on display.
+A half-excavated kiln is also sunk into the museum floor.
+The scale model of ancient Karakorum, which attempts to reflect the city as it would have existed in the 1250s and is based on descriptions written by the French missionary William of Rubruck, is perhaps the most intriguing.
+A Turkic noble tomb with wall paintings and artefacts, including gold objects and jewels, is on display in another chamber.
+A short video of the actual burial site is available.

 (Ger camp L, D)